microsoft/hlsl-specs/proposals/NNNN-shader-execution-reordering.md

 Parameter                           | Definition
 ---------                           | ----------
 `HitObject Hit` | `HitObject` that encapsulates information about the closesthit or miss shader to be executed.
-If the `HitObject` is a NOP-HitObject, or a `HitObject` constructed from a `RayQuery` without setting a shader table index, then neither a closeshit nor a miss shader will be executed.
+If the `HitObject` is a NOP-HitObject or a `HitObject` constructed from a `RayQuery` without setting a shader table index, then neither a closeshit nor a miss shader will be executed.
 `payload_t Payload` | The ray payload. `payload_t` must match the type expected by the shader being invoked.
 See [Interaction With Payload Access Qualifiers](#interaction-with-payload-access-qualifiers) for details.

 > It is legal to call `HitObject::TraceRay` with a different payload type than